chapost1/StreamTime/services/api/README.md

 Alternatively, if you don't want to spin up the service, you can read about it [here](./openapi.md) using a simpler markdown version.

-### Where can I find the routers in the source code?
+### Where can I find the Routers in the source code?

 A simplified version of the tree output beside to the entrypoint.py file: